sethrobles/personal-site/content/blogs/mites-physics-ta.md

 ---

-In the end, MITES wasn’t just about students learning physics—it was about all of us, myself included, learning what it means to chase knowledge with excitement and persistence.
-And honestly, that’s the kind of lesson you can’t find in a textbook.
+In the end, MITES wasn't just about teaching or learning physics.
+It was about mentoring younger students, helping them chase knowledge with excitment.
+It was about helping teach persistence in problem solving.
+It was about connecting with others, and learning that it's all about the Delta.

+{{ carousel([
+  {'src': '/static/uploads/blogs/mites-physics-ta/mites_final_dinner.jpeg', 'alt': 'Final MITES Staff Dinner', 'caption': 'Final MITES Staff Dinner'}, {'src': '/static/uploads/blogs/mites-physics-ta/mites_board.jpeg', 'alt': 'Appreciation Board from Students', 'caption': 'Appreciation Board from Students'}, {'src': '/static/uploads/blogs/mites-physics-ta/mites_seth_and_jan.jpeg', 'alt': 'Jan and I', 'caption': 'Jan and I'}
+]) }}